AdnanMGHaider/novaslice_sql_analysis/README.md

 ## 1. Project Overview

 NovaSlice Pizza is a fictional pizza chain operating across major Indian cities.
-This project delivers a complete SQL based analysis of one full cycle of transactional order data.
-The goal is to recreate the type of analytics work performed inside a real food delivery or quick service restaurant environment.
+This project delivers a full SQL based analysis of its transactional order data, simulating the type of analytics work carried out inside real food delivery or quick service restaurant operations.

-The project covers the complete workflow
-from data loading and schema creation
-to business question framing, stakeholder oriented queries,
-and a full breakdown of revenue, product mix, customer behaviour,
+It includes schema creation, data loading, and a structured set of stakeholder driven business questions, followed by revenue, product mix, customer behaviour, and operational insights.
-and operational trends.

-This analysis demonstrates core skills expected from an entry level data analyst
-including relational modelling, window functions, aggregation techniques,
-time based analysis, customer segmentation, and structured project presentation.
+The analysis demonstrates skills expected from an entry level data analyst including relational modelling, window functions, aggregation techniques, time based analysis, customer segmentation, and clear project documentation.

 ## 2. Business Context

 NovaSlice Pizza operates a network of delivery focused outlets across multiple Indian cities.
-Management wants to better understand order behaviour, revenue drivers, customer patterns,
-and category level performance in order to support decisions related to menu strategy,
-staffing, marketing, pricing, and supply chain planning.
+Management wants to better understand order behaviour, revenue drivers, customer patterns, and category level performance in order to support decisions related to menu strategy, staffing, marketing, pricing, and supply chain planning.

-This analysis simulates a real internal analytics request where different stakeholders
-Operations, Finance, Marketing, Product, Customer Insights, and the Board
-ask specific questions about business performance.
+This analysis simulates a real internal analytics request where different stakeholders such as Operations, Finance, Marketing, Product, Customer Insights, and the Board ask specific questions about business performance.

-All twenty SQL queries in this project are aligned with real business needs
-such as understanding order volume trends, identifying top selling pizzas,
-measuring customer loyalty, quantifying revenue contribution,
-and determining peak ordering periods.
+All twenty SQL queries in this project are aligned with real business needs such as understanding order volume trends, identifying top selling pizzas, measuring customer loyalty, quantifying revenue contribution, and determining peak ordering periods.

 ## 3. Dataset Structure